 - Trees and decorations must never obstruct walkways or fire exits. - Do not place decorations on or close to electrical equipment (e.g. computers); they are a fire hazard. - Decorations must be clear of the ceiling fire detectors, sprinklers, and lights.

 Children's areas

-- Christmas trees are placed where children cannot pull them over. - Glass decorations are not used.
+- Christmas trees and other free standing decorations are placed where children cannot pull them over. - Glass decorations are not used.